Royce White: 2012–2013

-Sacramento Kings (2014)
+2014

-On July 3, 2013, the Rockets omitted White's name from its Orlando Summer League roster.
-On July 13, White and the rights to Furkan Aldemir were traded to the Philadelphia 76ers for future considerations, which helped Houston clear $1.7 million of salary cap space to help sign Dwight Howard.
-White participated in voluntary offseason workouts with the team and was expected to participate in training camp when it began on September 28.
+On July 13, 2013, the Rockets traded White and the rights to Furkan Aldemir to the Philadelphia 76ers for future considerations.
 On September 27, at media day, White stated that he planned to travel with the team when necessary (even on its pre-season trip to Spain).
 However, White did not make the October 4 trip with the team to Spain.
-According to 76ers coach Brett Brown, "It really was just based on our team doctor giving me and [general manager] Sam [Hinkie] and the club advice that it may be best for him to remain at home."
+According to 76ers coach Brett Brown, the decision was made based on advice from the team physician.
 On October 25, 2013, White was waived by the 76ers.
-By mid-December, White was living in Chadds Ford Township, Pennsylvania with his wife and children aged 2.5 years and 6 months and had switched agents from Andrew Vye of ASM Sports to George Bass of AAI Sports.

-On March 6, 2014, White signed a 10-day contract with the Sacramento Kings, but was immediately assigned to the Reno Bighorns of the NBA D-League.
-He made his debut for the Bighorns the next day in a 112-86 win over the Idaho Stampede.
-In 26 minutes of playing time, he recorded 5 points, 4 rebounds, 2 assists and 2 steals.
+On March 6, 2014, White signed a 10-day contract with the Sacramento Kings and was immediately assigned to the Reno Bighorns of the NBA D-League.
+He made his debut for the Bighorns the next day in a 112–86 win over the Idaho Stampede.
 On March 14, 2014, he was recalled by the Kings.
 On March 18, he signed a second 10-day contract with the Kings.
-On March 21, White made his NBA debut by playing 56 seconds for the Sacramento Kings, a game in which he recorded no statistics.
-He missed his only field-goal attempt in one minute of action in the Kings' 99–79 loss to the San Antonio Spurs but otherwise recorded no statistics.
-White's final NBA appearance came on March 26, 2014, in a 107-99 loss to the New York Knicks.
+On March 21, White made his NBA debut, playing 56 seconds and missing his only field-goal attempt in the Kings' 99–79 loss to the San Antonio Spurs.
+White's final NBA appearance came on March 26, 2014, in a 107–99 loss to the New York Knicks.
 Royce committed two fouls in seven minutes of action, but otherwise accumulated no statistics.
 After White's second 10-day contract expired, the Kings decided to part ways with him.